 Members of the board are eligible to request compensation for their time and expenses on official business, in accordance with the applicable laws and rules.
-You must complete Department of Ecology personnel (Letter of Agreement6) and payroll forms (Statewide Payee Registration 2-page form7) before requesting reimbursement.
+You must complete Department of Ecology personnel (Letter of Agreement6) and payroll process (OFM payee registration website7) before requesting reimbursement.